 Common Causes of Texas Broken Bone Injuries

-Brown Trial Firm LLP have helped many people who’ve suffered broken bones pursue personal injury claims.
+Brown Trial Firm, PLLC have helped many people who’ve suffered broken bones pursue personal injury claims.
 Here are the most common causes of broken bones our clients have faced over the years:

 • Car accidents: broken bones are probably the most common injury related to motor vehicle accidents.
 In an accident, a person can easily break a bone by striking the interior of the vehicle or by being ejected from the car if they weren’t wearing a seat belt.
 Broken bones in the chest and face can also be caused by airbags.